|

 Sketches of pancreas and digestive system in dogs New

-Clearly labeled drawings which show details of
+Clearly labeled drawings which show details of the canine digestive tract. |

 |